-Spacebar key - longest key at the bottom, used to give blank space between letters and words.

-Enter key - also called Retrun key, two in number, used to move to the next line.

-Backspace key - used to erase what we have typed.

-Cursor Control keys - Show to the students the four arrow keys (up, down, left and right) on the keyboard, used to move the cursor.
-Open a MS Word file and show to the students the small blinking line called cursor.
+- Caps Lock Key key enables typing in uppercase letters, with a light showing when it's activated. - Tab key key moves the cursor several spaces forward at once. - Escape key helps cancel tasks and is typically found at the top-left corner of the keyboard. - Spacebar key longest key at the bottom, used to give blank space between letters and words. - Enter key also called Return key, two in number, used to move to the next line. - Backspace key used to erase what we have typed. - Arrow key Show to the students the four arrow keys (up, down, left and right) on the keyboard, used to move the cursor.
+Open a WordPad file and show to the students the small blinking line called cursor.

+Share with the student that keyboard has Function key at the top.

+Explain to the student about the Combinational keys.

+Show the student that there are some combinational key:

+- Shift key used to type capital letters or access alternate characters when pressed with other keys. - Ctrl and Alt key perform specific tasks when combined with other keys, like navigating or closing programs

+Tell the student uses of Punctuation keys one keybord.

-Make the students understand that the cursor shows the place where the typed letters will appear.
+Make the student understand that the symbol key.

-Ensure that the scope of Teacher's Corner given at the end of the chapter has been covered.
+Ensure that the scope of Teacher's Truff given at the end of the chapter has been covered.

-- Q. What are the small buttons on a keyboard called? - Q. How many keys are there on a keyboard? - Q. Name the categories in which the keys on a keyboard are divided into. - Q. What are alphabet / number keys used for? - Q. How many sets of number keys are there on the keyboard? - Q. How many alphabet keys are there on the keyboard? - Q. What is the use of Enter / Spacebar / Backspace key? - Q. Name some special keys. - Q. What is the use of cursor control keys? - Q. How many cursor control keys are there? - Q. What is a cursor?
+- Q. How many keys are there on a keyboard? - Q. Name the categories in which the keys on a keyboard are divided into. - Q. What are alphabet / number keys used for? - Q. How many sets of number keys are there on the keyboard? - Q. How many alphabet keys are there on the keyboard? - Q. What is the use of Enter / Spacebar / Backspace key? - Q. Name some special keys.